 Cell apoptosis and Hoechst 33258 staining

-The samples were collected after treated with the extract and washed with precooled phosphate-buffered saline (PBS).
-They were resuspended in 300 μL of a binding buffer diluted with PBS.
-After incubation for 10 min, 5 μL Annexin V-FITC was added and 5 μL PI was added later in incubation for 5 min.
-Then, they were rinsed three times with precooled PBS and fixed with 4% paraformaldehyde for 30 min.
-After washing with PBS for three times, the Hoechst was added to the plate dropwise and incubated at room temperature for 15 min.
-The results were observed under a fluorescence microscope and photographed after final PBS washed.
+After treatment with extract, samples were collected and washed with precooled phosphate-buffered saline (PBS).
+They were resuspended in 300 μL of binding buffer diluted in PBS.
+After incubation for 10 min, 5 μL Annexin V-FITC was added, followed by 5 μL PI for 5 min.
+Samples were then rinsed three times with precooled PBS and fixed in 4% paraformaldehyde for 30 min.
+After washing with PBS for three times, Hoechst was added to the plate dropwise and incubated at room temperature for 15 min.
+The results were observed under a fluorescence microscope and photographed after a final PBS wash.

 Statistical analysis